 spiritual influence – and OUR DESIRE TO BE SPECIAL

-However, after the anger, at some point of course there also has to be the ‘looking at your contribution bit‘, because this isn’t a blame game and I wasn’t going to get anywhere thinking it was anyones fault.
-I wanted to know what had caused me to be in the place I was in, and this is where I started investigating what I call the desire to be special.
+However, after the anger, at some point of course there also has to be the ‘looking at your contribution bit‘, because this isn’t a blame game and each experience is unique.
+I wasn’t going to get anywhere thinking it was anyones fault.
+I also know the things that had helped me and I wanted to know what had caused me to be in the place I was in, discovering what hadn’t helped me, and this is where I started investigating what I call the desire to be special.

 We all have a desire to be special.
 We all want to be seen and heard.
 No one is exempt, it is just finding out in what way it appears for us.

 I looked right back to myself as a child.
 I always liked magical things, but I also always felt different and alone.
 I am deeply loved and cared for by my family and have always been safe.
 I am in fact quite obsessed with how much I love my family, however communication between us isn’t always very healthy.
 Everyone in my family likes to be right more than they like to listen (ugh – we gotta get humble when we look at our behaviours!) and also is an over helper or advice giver and prone to avoiding things, often our own stuff.
 I did not know what to do with my extreme feelings or my extreme sensitivity as I was growing up.
 When I was little I would fly into a rage, and as I got older, when I felt overwhelmed I learned to run away and hide because I didn’t really know how to express myself.
 I wrote my feelings but I did not tell them to anyone.
 Something that I maintained for a long time, right up until quite recently actually.
 I have always been able to put up a warrior wall, a skill that I think we all know.
 As I grew up I was learning quickly how to numb out my sensitivity.
 For me it meant often blending myself in with others, rather than looking at what was causing me pain.